 Zymaderm for molluscum contagiosum is meant to be used topically and should only be used as so.
 Be sure to follow the instructions on the box.

+Not so sure which treatment you should use for this skin disease?
+Take a look at this page for more details about choosing a remedy.
 Did I miss a molluscum contagiosum treatment that you feel works better?
 Please help the other readers by sharing it with us in the comments below.